taewoong2318/dotvim/README.md

     git submodule update --init
     git clean -dff

 Note that `git clean -dff` will remove **all untracked files and directories** in the local repository.
+To check what will be removed, run `git clean -dffn`.

 ## Help Tags